-- Have the children hook a book (loop a hook onto the clip).
+- Have the children hook a book (loop a hook through the clip).

 - Let the children look at the book they hooked.

-- Have the children shake the book off the hook and point out that they shook the book they took and shook it off the hook.
+- Have the children shake the book while you point out that they shook the book they took off the hook.

 - Make comments such as the following: